tchupp/productivity-timer/readme.md

 **This is early alpha; it saves an OAuth token in `~/.productivity-timer/token`**.
 Don't hook it up to anything you care about, and don't care about anything you shouldn't care about.

+# Installation

+Clone this repo, navigate to it, and then run `cargo install --path .`.
+The `pt` command should then be available.
+Test with `pt -h`.

 # Examples

 ### Begin a duration